Reviews You Can Rely On

 These arent't the features we're accustomed to seeing on budget bikes.

 The display includes a handy USB-A port for on-the-go charging, while its internal battery is accessible through the main folding hinge or a dedicated external charging port.
-The most polarizing design choice is the locking mechanism; the key must remain inserted in the underside of the frame to operate the bike.
-While this is a non-issue for most people, urban commuters who lock up frequently will find the location beneath the downtube a test of patience.
+The most polarizing choice: the key must remain in the underside of the frame to operate.
+While it won't fall out during rides, the location is a 'test of patience' for frequent lock-ups.

 lectric xp lite 2.0 - high pita factor for the key location